 REI employees who average more than 20 hours of work per week qualify for the REI Flex Plan.
 REI covers the majority of the cost of this healthcare coverage plan for its employees, and it pays for the full cost of employees' life and disability coverage.
 Additional coverages, such as orthodontia, vision care and long-term care are available for employee purchase.
 Those who work less than 20 hours and do not qualify for the REI Flex Plan are given guidance on how to navigate the external health insurance marketplace.

-Staples is one of the companies that provides a wide array of benefits to its part-time workers.
+Staples is one of the companies that provides a wide array of benefits to its part-time workers after 90 days of working.
 Some of the coverage Staples provides to part-time employees includes the following:

 Short-term disability insurance

 Part-time associates at Staples are also eligible to participate in the company's 401(k) plan.